 Signs Evident For ‘Soft Landing’

-Housing starts and both new- and existing-home sales, among the
+Housing starts and both new- and existing-home sales, among the key

-their anticipated minor retreat as the first quarter got underway
+anticipated minor retreat as the first quarter got underway

 pointing toward a solid, but slightly off, year for the